devcarvalho/mercadolibre-challange/README.md

 # Observations

-After download the repo, run the following line on terminal to install dependencies:
+After download the repo, run the following line on the terminal to install dependencies:

 ```
 npm install